Guest Blog by Shelly Valdez

 Now, I shoot pretty much exclusively on film – the DSLR is gathering some dust on the shelf as we speak!
 I’m a big fan of vintage mechanical cameras – I use a Rolleicord III for lots of my shooting lately.
 I’ve been lucky enough to shoot with so many different kinds of cameras: 35mm SLRs, rangefinders, 110, 127, you name it.
 I’m also addicted to all things Polaroid – I shoot both integral and pack film!

 I love experimenting with all different kinds of film, but I definitely have some favorites.
 I’m not a big E-6 shooter; I stick with black and white and color print films.
 I’ve become really fond of both Fuji Neopan Acros and Kentmere 100.
 Can’t beat the price on either of those and you get really great results!
 For color, I love the cool tones of Fujifilm Pro 400H.
-And for instant films - I could go on for days.
-LOVE The Impossible Project’s new Color Protection film, for sure!
+And for instant films – I could go on for days.
+LOVE The Impossible Project’s new film for vintage Polaroid cameras for sure!

 I’ve used quite a few different plastic “toy” cameras in the past – in addition to the Holga 120CFN, I’ve had a Holga 135BC TLR, a Vivitar Ultra Wide & Slim and a Diana Mini.
 As much fun as these cameras are, they can be expensive to purchase and that’s what made me so intrigued by the Debonair 120 plastic camera when I first heard about it on the FPP.
 A medium format camera for only $19.99?
 As far as I could tell, I had nothing to lose – even if I didn’t like it, I wouldn’t be out much and the money was going to support the FPP podcast!